-Just past the security desk, Brad was sitting in a comfortable chair, facing the security guard still looking at his phone.
+Just past the security desk, Brad was sitting in a comfortable chair still looking at his phone.
 As Butch rounded the corner, Brad rose from his chair but didn't move forward.
 Brad was holding a printout in his hand.
 Butch raised a big smile and said, "hey Brad, welcome to WhyRobot!
 Glad you dropped by."